civican/legisinfo/44-1/bills/C-13/bill_text.md

 And whereas employees of federally regulated private businesses who work in Quebec or a region with a strong francophone presence should have the right to work in French;

-Now therefore, Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+Now, therefore, Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Short Title